christiannwamba/jumpstart-react-workshop/README.md

 ## TASK 4: Composing Components

 React is a component-based library, therefore, it encourages the component architectural pattern.
-Components allows you to build small reusable UI elements and UI widgets then **compose** them to make a full fleshed app.
+Components allows you to build small reusable UI elements and UI widgets then **compose** them to make a fully-fledged app.
 Components are not exclusive to React.
 It’s a trending pattern for building engineering projects.

 1. Assuming you had the following JSX that has a repeating pattern: